GoogleCloudPlatform/cloud-foundation-fabric/blueprints/data-solutions/data-platform-minimal/README.md

 The Data Platform is designed to rely on several projects, one project per data stage.
 The stages identified are:

-- drop off
-- load
-- data warehouse
+- landing
-- orchestration
+- processing
-- transformation
+- curated
-- exposure
+- common

 This separation into projects allows adhering to the least-privilege principle by using project-level roles.